Sachinnn22/SAGA-frontend/README.md

 ## 📝 Project Description

 The SAGA Web Application serves as the primary client-facing interface.
-Built with a modern, high-performance web stack, it interacts seamlessly with the backend microservices through the API Gateway, ensuring secure authentication, real-time routine management, and dynamic report rendering.
+Built with a modern, high-performance web stack, it interacts seamlessly with the backend microservices through the API Gateway, ensuring secure authentication, interactive salon discovery, and smooth appointment booking workflows.

 ---